CraftTweaker/CraftTweaker-Documentation/docs/Mods/ContentTweaker/Materials/Brackets/Bracket_MaterialPart.md

 <materialpart:platinum:gear>
 ```

-If the Material Part is found, this will return an [IMaterialPart](/Mods/ContentTweaker/Materials/Materials/MaterialPart) Object.
+If the Material Part is found, this will return a MaterialPartDefinition Object.
-Please refer to the [respective Wiki entry](/Mods/ContentTweaker/Materials/Materials/MaterialPart) for further information on what you can do with these.
+This is an object that acts as both, an [IMaterialPart](/Mods/ContentTweaker/Materials/Materials/MaterialPart) as well as an [IItemStack](/Vanilla/Items/IItemStack) object, so methods of both interfaces will work on the returned definition.